MusadiqPasha/JUMPY-NEAT/README.md

 # JUMPY-NEAT
-Evolving AI agents to master a dynamic jump-based platformer using the NEAT algorithm.

 # Project Overview
 This repository showcases a mini-project developed for MML (Machine Learning) coursework, where we train an intelligent agent using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to play a game inspired by Doodle Jump.
 The agent learns to survive and score better through generations of evolution in a dynamic platformer environment with gravity, moving platforms, and real-time decision-making.